 8.3.9.2 Successful Operation

-Figure 8.3.9.2-1: RRC Transfer procedure, successful operation.
+Figure 8.3.9.2-1: RRC Transfer procedure for dual connectivity, successful operation.

+Figure 8.3.9.2-x: RRC Transfer procedure for SDT, successful operation.

+Dual Connectivity

 The M-NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the S-NG-RAN-NODE or the S-NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the M-NG-RAN-NODE.

 If the S-NG-RAN-NODE receives an RRC TRANSFER message which does not include the RRC Container IE in the Split SRB IE, or the RRC Container IE in the NR UE Report IE, or the the RRC Container IE in the Fast MCG Recovery via SRB3 from MN to SN IE, or the the RRC Container IE in the Fast MCG Recovery via SRB3 from SN to MN IE, it shall ignore the message.
 If the S-NG-RAN-NODE receives an RRC TRANSFER message with the Delivery Status IE in the Split SRB IE, it shall ignore the message.
 If the S-NG-RAN-NODE receives the RRC Container IE in the Split SRB IE, it shall deliver the contained PDCP-C PDU encapsulating an RRC message to the UE.
 If the S-NG-RAN-NODE receives the RRC Container IE in the Fast MCG Recovery via SRB3 from MN to SN IE, the S-NG-RAN-NODE shall deliver the contained RRC container encapsulating an RRC message to the UE.

 If the M-NG-RAN-NODE receives the Delivery Status IE in the Split SRB IE, the M-NG-RAN-NODE shall consider RRC messages up to the indicated NR PDCP SN as having been successfully delivered to UE by S-NG-RAN-NODE.
-If the M-NG-RAN-NODE receives the RRC Container IE in the Fast MCG Recovery via SRB3 from SN to MN IE, the M-NG-RAN-NODE shall consider MCG link failure detected at the UE as specified in TS 37.340 [8].8.3.9.3 Unsuccessful Operation
+If the M-NG-RAN-NODE receives the RRC Container IE in the Fast MCG Recovery via SRB3 from SN to MN IE, the M-NG-RAN-NODE shall consider MCG link failure detected at the UE as specified in TS 37.340 [8].

+SDT

+The new NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the old NG-RAN-NODE or the old NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the new NG-RAN-NODE.

+If the new NG-RAN node receives the RRC Container IE in the SDT SRB between New NG-RAN node and Old NG-RAN node IE, it shall deliver the contained PDCP-C PDU encapsulating an RRC message to the UE.
+If the old NG-RAN-NODE receives the RRC Container IE in the SDT via SRB between New NG-RAN node and Old NG-RAN node IE, it shall consider the contained PDCP-C PDU encapsulating an RRC message from the UE.

+8.3.9.3 Unsuccessful Operation

 Not applicable.